 No matter what size or operational model is your business, you have to keep customers satisfied all the time, knowing their needs and foreseeing wants.
 You may know customers who already left your business, but it’s a tough challenge to identify customers planning to leave soon.
 The best way to tackle this problem is to analyze clients that don’t buy from you anymore.

-Machine learning algorithms and applied statistics methods can help build a solution that allows revealing clients at churn risk.
+Machine learning algorithms and applied statistics methods can help build a business intelligence reporting system that allows revealing clients at churn risk.
 Using the ML power to historical data, you’ll make it work to predict future churn as accurately as possible.
 The deployment model will show you valuable figures daily.

 Given that customer churn analysis is an essential part of complex customer relation management, you need to integrate it with your overall marketing plan.
 When you know churn probability for each client, you can apply an actionable strategy for their retention and restructure marketing activities accordingly: